Is This the Golden Age of B2B Creative?

 In the 2010s, the B2B marketing technology arms race was on.
 Marketers clamored to get the latest shiny tools and worked to master the science of modern marketing.
 Now, marketers need to similarly and even more passionately embrace creativity.

-The other is to recognize that, more broadly, the bar for B2B creative is getting higher and more effective than ever.
+The other is to recognize that, more broadly, the bar for B2B creative strategy is getting higher and more effective than ever.
 And if you don’t get bravely creative in this new golden age, more clever and ambitious competitors are going to eat your lunch.

 If you even had to wonder where I stand, I like lunch.
 I like it a lot.